lloydtwum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this set execute permission to all subdirectories
+this script create dir with permission 751 wd